enonic/enonic/xp/features/content-layers.md

   - If root permissions changed -> Push* node to child branches
   - If node imported -> Push* node to child branches
   - For all other operations, do nothing more

+* Admin Rest interface needs to be updated to handle layer
+* Proposition:

 ## To Be Defined
 - Tag format
+- JS Library (Proposition)
+  Manipulating context through the context lib is a bit too low level now.
+It would be better to have a project library Example #1: projectLib.run taking as parameter a projectName and layerName Example #2: projectLib.list/get/...

 ## Steps
 - Project Settings